alcover/stricks/README.md

 #### Sample

-*example/forum.c* implements a mock forum with a fixed size page buffer.
+*example/forum.c* implements a mock forum with fixed size pages.
 When the next post would truncate, the buffer is flushed.

 `make && cd example && ./forum`